 Chicken Meal & Rice

+Are you looking for the best food for puppies?
 Perfect for your puppy’s first year, this nutritious recipe provides extra calories for energy & growth.
 Did you know, puppies need about twice the amount of nutrients as adult dogs?
-Specially formulated with high-quality protein to help build strong muscles & bones.
-Enriched with Omega fatty acids for healthy skin & beautiful coat.
-100% complete & balanced for a healthy, active lifestyle.
+Specially formulated with high-quality protein to help build strong muscles & bones and enriched with Omega fatty acids for healthy skin & beautiful coat.
+This food for puppies recipe is 100% complete & balanced for a healthy, active lifestyle!

 Chicken Meal, Brown Rice, Peas, Chicken Fat (Preserved with Mixed Tocopherols), Whitefish Meal, Beet Pulp, Flaxseed, Apples, Blueberries, Carrots, Cranberries, Spinach, Salt, Potassium Chloride, Choline Chloride, VITAMINS [Vitamin E Supplement, Niacin, Calcium Pantothenate, Vitamin A Supplement, Riboflavin Supplement, Thiamine Mononitrate, Pyridoxine Hydrochloride, Biotin, Vitamin B12 Supplement, Vitamin D3 Supplement, Folic Acid], MINERALS [Zinc Sulfate, Ferrous Sulfate, Copper Sulfate, Manganese Sulfate, Zinc Proteinate, Copper Proteinate, Manganese Proteinate, Sodium Selenite, Calcium Iodate, Cobalt Carbonate], Rosemary Extract.

 3,810 kcal/kg, 390 kcal/cup

 *Not recognized as an essential nutrient by the AAFCO Dog Food Nutrient Profiles.